Healthcare mandates · Interoperability · AI Readiness · Operational execution

 Data class expansion

-Expanded data class requirements under HTI-1 broaden exchange obligations — supporting Phase 4 enrichment products.
+Expanded data class requirements under HTI-1 broaden exchange obligations.

 EDI modernization